const std = @import("std");

 object to use the var

-keyword, then, the program gets compiled succesfully.
+keyword, then, the program gets compiled successfully.
 Because now, the zig

 compiler detects that we are changing the value of an object that allows this behaviour, because it is an “variable object”.